desultory/ugrd/docs/configuration.md

 * `clean` (true) forces the build dir to be cleaned on each run.
 * `old_count` (1) Sets the number of old file to keep when running the `_rotate_old` function.
 * `binaries` - A list used to define programs to be pulled into the initrams. `which` is used to find the path of added entries, and `lddtree` is used to resolve dependendies.
+* `binary_search_paths` ("/bin", "/sbin", "/usr/bin", "/usr/sbin") - Paths to search for binaries, automatically updated when binaries are added.
 * `libraries` - A list of libaries searched for and added to the initramfs, by name.
+* `library_paths` ("/lib", /lib64") - Paths to search for libraries, automatically updated when libraries are added.
 * `paths` - A list of directores to create in the `build_dir`.
 They do not need a leading `/`.
 * `shell` (/bin/sh) Sets the shell to be used in the init script.